Commercial Interior Design Bali: The 2026 Playbook

 - Three-Phase Power & Voltage Stability: Bali’s power grid fluctuates wildly.
 You require heavy-duty, three-phase electrical panels.
 More importantly, you need massive industrial voltage stabilizers.
 If the voltage drops during peak hours, it can instantly fry the motherboards of your $20,000 commercial espresso machines and industrial combi-ovens.

-- Exhaust and Ventilation: A commercial kitchen generates terrifying amounts of heat and smoke.
+- Exhaust and Ventilation: A commercial kitchen generates significant heat and smoke.
 You require sophisticated fresh-air intake systems and massive stainless steel commercial exhaust hoods.
 If your interior designer does not understand how to hide massive AC ducting and exhaust pipes within an aesthetic ceiling design, your luxury venue will look like a warehouse.

 Commercial Permitting and Banjar Regulations